Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Application: comparison of alternative treatments

 \section{Application: comparison of alternative treatments}

 In this section, we demonstrate the magnitude of speed-up delivered by CG-acceleration in modern large-scale applications.
-We apply sparse Bayesian logistic regression to conduct a comparative study of two blood anti-coagulants \textit{dabigatran} and \textit{warfarin}.
-The goal of the study is to quantify which of the two drugs have a lower risk of gastrointestinal bleeding.
+We apply Bayesian sparse logistic regression to conduct a comparative study of two blood anti-coagulants \textit{dabigatran} and \textit{warfarin}.
+The goal of the study is to quantify which of the two drugs have a lower risk of a potential side effect, gastrointestinal bleeding.
 This question has previously been investigated by \cite{graham2014dabigatran_vs_warfarin} and our analysis yields clinical findings consistent with theirs (Section~\ref{sec:dabigatran_vs_warfarin_results}).

-We are particularly interested in sparse Bayesian regression as a tool for the Observational Health Data Sciences and Informatics (\ohdsi{}) collaborative \citep{hripcsak2015ohdsi}.
+We are particularly interested in Bayesian sparse regression as a tool for the Observational Health Data Sciences and Informatics (\ohdsi{}) collaborative \citep{hripcsak2015ohdsi}.
 We therefore follow the \ohdsi{} protocol in pre-processing of the data as well as in estimating the treatment effect.
-In particular, sparse regression plays a critical role in eliminating hand-picking of confounding factors and of subgroups for testing treatment effect heterogeneity; this enables the application of a reproducible and consistent statistical estimation procedure to tens of thousands of observational studies \citep{schuemie2018ohdsi-systematic-approach, schuemie2018empirical-calibration, tian18}.
+In particular, sparse regression plays a critical role in eliminating hand-picking of confounding factors and of subgroups for testing treatment effect heterogeneity; this enables the application of a reproducible and consistent statistical estimation procedure to tens of thousands of observational studies \citep{tian18, schuemie2020legend}.